rodrigo-o/cmhd/README.md

 # Motivation

-This type of structure have a great impact in the way that systems could represent and expose diferent views of the same data.
-In both papers; a two-dimensional data structure is discussed with examples; it's my aim to implement a succint n-dimensional data structure such that it serves as open-source documentation of this type of structures and as a dependency for my detlqav project.
+This type of structure have a great impact in the way that systems could represent and expose different views of the same data.
+In both papers; a two-dimensional data structure is discussed with examples; it's my aim to implement a succinct n-dimensional data structure such that it serves as open-source documentation of this type of structures and as a dependency for my detlqav project.

 # Roadmap

-The following are the succint data structures needed in order to implement the CMHD.
+The following are the succinct data structures needed in order to implement the CMHD.

 - [x] Bitmap